-An outlet for documenting “various angles” on culture and underrepresented stories across America.
+An outlet for sharing “various angles” on news, culture and underrepresented stories happening in communities around America.

-Our mission: to help strengthen America’s union by highlighting regional and local stories that go underrepresented.
+Our mission: to help strengthen America’s union by highlighting different perspectives, the good & bad, in every community.

-Through working with community members, we act as a citizen media alliance dedicated to instilling pride, respect, and accountability into every community.
+Through partnering with community members, we act as a grassroots media alliance dedicated to instilling pride, respect, and accountability into every community.

 Our work is a response to the rising polarization in America.